microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 ### Objectives
 - Learn how to modernize the user experience and the features of a desktop WPF application
-- Learn how to leverage the Universal Windows Platforms without having to rewrite the app from scratch
+- Learn how to leverage the Universal Windows Platform without having to rewrite the app from scratch
 - Use a bluit-in XAML Islands control in an existing WPF application
 - Be able to 'integrate' any custom UWP XAML component in the WPF application
-- Go further and perform bindings between the UWP XAML and the WPF application
-- Understand how XAML Islands can help to start a progressive modernization journey to the Universal Windows Platform
+- Understand how XAML Islands can help to start a progressive modernization journey to the Universal Windows Platform and .NET Core 3.

 ### Prerequisites